-Considering that soft and hard components are expected to have different polarisations, we also performed a weighted spectroparimetric analysis associating the polarisation with each spectral component.
+Considering that soft and hard components are expected to have different polarisations, we also performed a weighted spectropolarimetric analysis associating the polarisation with each spectral component.
 It is worth noting that fluorescence emission processes, such as the Gaussian line, are expected to be almost unpolarised \citep[see, e.g.,][]{Churazov02, Ingram23, Veledina24}, while the reflection continuum is expected to be highly polarised \citep{Matt93,Poutanen96}.
-Thus, in Model~A, we prescribed polarisation to the disc and the Comptonised components, associating a constant polarisation, \texttt{polconst}, to each spectral component and keeping the Gaussian line unpolarised.
+Thus, in Model~A, we prescribed polarisation to the disc and the Comptonised components, associating a constant polarisation, \texttt{polconst}, with each spectral component and keeping the Gaussian line unpolarised.
 This approach gives rise to $\chi^2/\textrm{d.o.f.}=759/734=1.03$ and the results reported in Fig.~\ref{fig:contours_spectropol} and Table~\ref{tab:spectropol_modelA_2polconts}.

-To assess the polarisation of the reflection, we also need to model its continuum, as done in Model~B. Using this model, we associate a constant polarisation with each spectral component, obtaining a $\chi^2/\textrm{d.o.f.}=769/732=1.05$, and only an upper limit for the polarisation associated with each of the three spectral components at 90\%\,CL: $\textrm{PD}{<}1\%$ for the \texttt{diskbb}, $\textrm{PD}{<}8\%$ for \texttt{comptt} and $\textrm{PD}{<}71\%$ for \texttt{relxillNS}.
-In order to constrain the polarisation of the reflection, we assumed the polarisation of the disc to be 0.7\%, as expected when the inclination is $35\degr$ \citep{Chandrasekhar60, Sobolev63, Loktev22} and the polarisation of the Comptonised component at the value obtained in Table~\ref{tab:spectropol_modelA_2polconts} for NB, obtaining an upper limit $\textrm{PD}<26\%$ for \texttt{relxillNS}.
-Fixing the Comptonised PD to ${<}0.6\%$ -- the maximum expected value, assuming the Comptonised emission from an optically thick and relatively narrow SL and using the parameters of the Comptonising medium reported in Table~\ref{tab:spectrum}, namely $i=34\degr$ and $\rm kT=2.94\,keV$ \citep{Bobrikova25} -- we derive for the reflection component $\textrm{PD}=37_{-16}^{+18}\%$ and $\textrm{PA}=45_{-15}^{+11}$\,degr.
+To assess the polarisation of the reflection, we also need to model its continuum, as was done in Model~B. Using this model, we associated a constant polarisation with each spectral component, obtaining a $\chi^2/\textrm{d.o.f.}=769/732=1.05$, and only an upper limit for the polarisation associated with each of the three spectral components at 90\%\,CL: $\textrm{PD}{<}1\%$ for the \texttt{diskbb}, $\textrm{PD}{<}8\%$ for \texttt{comptt}, and $\textrm{PD}{<}71\%$ for \texttt{relxillNS}.
+In order to constrain the polarisation of the reflection, we assumed that the polarisation of the disc is 0.7\%, as is expected when the inclination is $35\degr$ \citep{Chandrasekhar60, Sobolev63, Loktev22} and the polarisation of the Comptonised component is at the value obtained in Table~\ref{tab:spectropol_modelA_2polconts} for NB, obtaining an upper limit $\textrm{PD}<26\%$ for \texttt{relxillNS}.
+Fixing the Comptonised PD to ${<}0.6\%$ -- the maximum expected value, assuming the Comptonised emission from an optically thick and relatively narrow SL and using the parameters of the Comptonising medium reported in Table~\ref{tab:spectrum}, namely $i=34\degr$ and $\rm kT=2.94\,keV$ \citep{Bobrikova25} -- we derived for the reflection component $\textrm{PD}=37_{-16}^{+18}\%$ and $\textrm{PA}=45_{-15}^{+11}$\,degr.